Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   Now during the rethrowing of exceptions are preserved the full call stack trace.
+   1. Now during the rethrowing of exceptions are preserved the full call stack trace;
+   2. Reduced a number of delegate-wrappers.

    =============
    DOCUMENTATION